 A survey conducted by the NSC identified several common barriers to implementing leading indicators.
 These include “the difficulty in developing consistently actionable leading indicators, lack of a reliable relationship between leading and lagging indicators, and sporadic non-standardized benchmarking of leading indicators.”

-While leading indicators are a form of predictive analytics, effective predictive analytics uses data mining, statistics, modeling, and machine learning to analyze vast sources of information to determine future trends.
-In EHS, especially in the extractive industries, predictive analysis is a proactive way to identify potential problems and prevent them from occurring at all.
+While leading indicators are a form of predictive analytics, effective predictive analytics uses data, statistics, modeling, and machine learning to analyze vast sources of information to determine future trends.
+In EHS, predictive analysis is a proactive way to identify potential problems and prevent them from occurring at all.

 Predictive analytics of any kind is an impossible task without technology.
 For organizations that still rely on manual data collection and reporting, who are using cumbersome spreadsheet-based systems, or have a myriad of unintegrated point solutions, risk management will always be on the back foot, reacting to rather than preventing the occurrence of incidents.